rmrozek-dev/immich-uploader/README.md

 1. mkdir rootdir
 2. copy to rootdir all directories which contains photos/images you need to upload (subdirs should be flat contains only files .jpeg, .jpg, not second level of subdirs)
 3. put uploader.py next to rootdir
+4. make config adjustment inside script (put api key, and valid address of immich instance)
-4. run python3 uploader.py ./rootdir
+5. run python3 uploader.py ./rootdir

 # compatibility
 script is compatible with api serving by immich v1.122.1